BeskarDev/nexus-rpg/docs/03-statistics/02-hit-points-wounds.md

 ### Injuries

-You take an Injury when your HP is reduced to 0.
-While your HP is at 0, you suffer another Injury from any successful attack.
+You take an Injury whenever your HP is reduced to 0.
+While your HP is at 0, you suffer an Injury from any successful attack against you.

 Whenever you take an Injury…

 - and the damage is equal to or higher than your max HP —> suffer +1 Injury
 - and the damage is equal to or higher than twice your max HP —> suffer +2 Injuries

+> Note, that attacks, that deal damage to you multiple times, still only inflict one Injury to you.
+Only if the damage of any of the attack’s hits surpasses the above mentioned thresholds, do you take multiple Injuries from the attack.
+>

 **Treating Injuries**